Who am I ?

 Production proof

-The purpose of this book is simple : to highlight the BEST of each studio I have worked at.
+The purpose of this book is simple: to highlight the BEST of each studio I have worked at.
 All the concepts we are going to see in the next chapters have been used and validated on many feature films.
-I have come with my own recipes, but remember that it is up to YOU to come with new ideas and your OWN visual language.
+I have come up with my own recipes, but remember that it is up to YOU to come with yours as well.
 I hope you will enjoy the journey we are about to start together !

 In a way, I am now passing the torch to you.